Mary Aikenhead: Biography

 On 1 September 1815, the first members of the new institute took their vows, Sister Mary Augustine being appointed Superior-General.
 Added to the traditional three vows of poverty, chastity and obedience, was a fourth vow: to devote their lives to the service of the poor.

 At the time that Aikenhead established her congregation, there were only a hundred women in religious orders in Ireland, all enclosed contemplatives.

-The next sixteen years were filled with the arduous work of organizing the community and extending its sphere of labor to every phase of charity, chiefly hospital and rescue work.
+The next sixteen years were filled with the arduous work of organizing the community and extending its sphere of labour to every phase of charity, chiefly hospital and rescue work.
 She and her sisters were the first women religious to visit prisoners in Kilmainham Gaol.

 In 1831 overexertion and disease shattered Aikenhead's health, leaving her an invalid.
 Her activity was unceasing, however, and she directed her sisters in their heroic work during the plague of 1832, placed them in charge of new institutions, and sent them on missions to France and in 1835 to Australia.

 On 23 January 1834 Archbishop Daniel Murray and Mother Aikenhead founded St. Vincent's Hospital.

 She died in Dublin, aged 71, having left her institute in a flourishing condition, in charge of ten institutions, besides innumerable missions and branches of charitable work.
 She is interred in the cemetery attached to St. Mary Magdalen's, Donnybrook.

 Cause for canonisation

-Mary Aikenhead was given the title, Servant of God, in 1921.
+Aikenhead's spiritual writings were approved by theologians on 8 May 1918.
+Her cause was formally opened on 20 March 1921, granting her the title of Servant of God.
 On 18 March 2015, a decree was issued proclaiming her heroic virtues.
 This entitles her to be referred to as the Venerable Mary Aikenhead.

 The Mary Aikenhead Heritage Centre details Mary's life and the Religious Sisters of Charity.
 It is in Dublin at Our Lady's Hospice, Harolds Cross in the building called Our Lady's Mount.
 This is where Mary Aikenhead spent the remainder of her life.
 The building was later used to establish Our Lady's Hospice in 1879.